AlbinoGeek/Economy/README.md

 ## TODO

 - `Map` should generate some items by defualt
-- `Map` should use some ascii / colors to show different tiles
 - `MapTile` with properties such as size other than `1x1`
 - `MapObject` to support sizes larger than `1x1`